Learning Outcomes

 A solicitor acts for an assignee of a commercial lease.
 The assignor has carried out internal alterations but cannot produce evidence of landlord’s consent or building regulation approval.
 What should the solicitor do?

-Answer: The solicitor should raise specific enquiries about the alterations, request copies of all consents and approvals, and check for any breaches.
+The solicitor should raise specific enquiries about the alterations, request copies of all consents and approvals, and check for any breaches.
 If consents are missing, the assignee may be at risk of enforcement or forfeiture.
 The solicitor should advise on the risks and may negotiate for indemnity insurance or require the assignor to regularise the position before completion.
+Where works fall within planning or building control regimes, consider the relevant enforcement time limits and whether conditions attached to any consent were complied with.

 Worked Example 1.2